 Once you’ve given notice at the Gemeinde that you are leaving you can pretty much tell anyone you had contact with and tell them.
 Ask if there is anything you need to do beforehand and get people’s details so you can contact them from overseas.
 This can be really helpful for us; with HR contacts, the tax people, with the apartment people, and more.
 You might think you sorted it all before you go but, ultimately, you’ll need their e-mail.

 A few other things to consider when getting organized:

 - Set your utility bills, tax details, the letter from the Gemeinde, and anything else important aside.
 Do not pack it away; you can be sure you’ll need those documents when you least expect it.

-- Put a statement for all policies (so you have the policy number in case you need it and the telephone number for support) in a folder and carry it with you on the plane.
+- Put a statement for all policies in a folder and carry it with you on the plane.
 Either that or scan it into your computer and e-mail it to yourself; then it’s also wherever you go.